 Copernican Revolution: Coffin of Earth-Centered Universe

-In order to seal a coffin, what you need is four nails (okay, at least four nails).
+To seal a coffin, what you need is four nails (okay, at least four nails).
 Such was the case of the Earth-Centered Universe.

 See, the Aristotelian-Ptolemaic Model was standing on its four pillars.
 Therefore, if you want to replace the geocentric model with the heliocentric one, you have to break all the pillars of the Earth-Centered Universe.
 This is what the Copernican revolution did.
 These Four Pillars were: